 Fabrique des Lumières, Digital art museum in Westergasfabriek, Netherlands.

-The building was originally constructed in the nineteenth century as a gasworks facility that supplied energy to the city.
-It was later converted into a contemporary art space dedicated to digital exhibitions.
+The building was constructed in the nineteenth century as a gasworks that supplied the city of Amsterdam with energy.
+After it closed down, it stood empty for years before being converted into a space for digital art exhibitions.

 The community of curious travelers